WASdev/sample.voice.gateway/cloudant-view-samples/README.md

 To add these views to your CDR database, please follow these instructions:
  1. Go to the "Design Documents" section, and click "New Doc".
  2. The dashboard creates the outline of a document that includes an id.
 Remove that id.
- 3. In the samples repo, open the "cdrViews.js" file.
+ 3. In the samples repo, open the "cdrViews.txt" file.
 Copy the code from this file and paste it into the Cloudant document.
  4. Click "Create document"

  <br/>